 - to attach for emergency bearer services;

-- an attach for access to RLOS; or
+- an attach for access to RLOS;

-- the UE has initiated a GPRS attach procedure while in A/Gb mode or Iu mode or an initial registration procedure while in N1 mode and moves to E-UTRAN coverage.
+- the UE has initiated a GPRS attach procedure while in A/Gb mode or Iu mode or an initial registration procedure while in N1 mode and moves to E-UTRAN coverage; or

+- by a UE to indicate to the network that the UE needs to come out of the unavailability period and resume normal services

 The lower layers indicate to NAS that the network does not support emergency bearer services for the UE in limited service state (3GPP TS 36.331 [22]).
 This information is taken into account when deciding whether to initiate attach for emergency bearer services in WB-S1 mode.